Vance Fowler, MD, MHS, ARLG Co-PI, Receives Highest Honor from ISAC

 ARLG at ESCMID 2026

 Every year, the Congress of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID) brings together experts in infectious diseases and clinical microbiology, including many ARLG members.
-ESCMID Global 2026 is being held on April 17-21 in Munich, Germany, with live streaming of sessions for virtual attendees.
-Check out the list below of ARLG members who are speaking or chairing events.
-For the full schedule with more details about each of these sessions, visit the ESCMID Global Congress program page.
+ESCMID Global 2026 was held on April 17-21 in Munich, Germany, with live streaming of sessions for virtual attendees.
+Check out the list below of ARLG members who presented and chaired events, and view the ESCMID Global 2026 abstracts.

 ARLG Member Presentations at ESCMID Global 2026